King of the Monsters (video game): Other appearances

 In 1992, a sequel called King of the Monsters 2: The Next Thing was released.
 In 2005, three characters from that sequel (Cyber-Woo, Super Geon and Atomic Guy) were featured in the SNK Playmore game NeoGeo Battle Coliseum, a fighting game featuring many of the company's popular characters.
 These characters also appeared as character cards in the DS game SNK vs Capcom: Card Fighters DS.

-In addition, to the original ports, King of the Monsters was included in SNK Arcade Classics Vol. 1 featuring many rare pieces of the game's production art production art.
+In addition, to the original ports, King of the Monsters was included in SNK Arcade Classics Vol. 1 featuring many rare pieces of the game's production art.
 In 2018, the game was ported to the Nintendo Switch Shop by Hamster as part of their Arcade Archives line.
 The port features two extra features in a High Score Mode and Caravan Mode.
 A Neo Geo CD version was advertised and even previewed, but it never released.

 Other media

-King of the Monsters was a regular on the popular Nickelodeon game show Nick Arcade.
-It was almost always picked, leaving other games like ActRaiser, Super Ghouls 'n Ghosts, and El Viento out, this was the same on earlier broadcasts of Sky1 show Games World.
+King of the Monsters was a regular on the popular Nickelodeon game show Nick Arcade, and on earlier broadcasts of Sky1 show Games World.

 Reception

-In Japan, Game Machine listed King of the Monsters on their April 1, 1991 issue as being the fourth most-successful table arcade unit of the month.
-Likewise, RePlay reported King of the Monsters to be the third most-popular arcade game at the time.
+In Japan, Game Machine listed King of the Monsters as the fourth most successful table arcade unit of March 1991.
+Likewise, RePlay reported King of the Monsters to be the third most popular arcade game of April 1991.

-Mega criticised the game, awarding it a score of 10%, with Andy Dyer making the comment "unforgivably bad.
+Mega criticized the game, awarding it a score of 10%, with Andy Dyer calling it "unforgivably bad.
 There should be laws to protect us from crud like this".

 IGN reviewed the game in 2008, giving it a mediocre score of 5.5/10, with Lucas Thomas commenting "There's certainly some appeal to the sight of giant creatures kicking over skyscrapers and stadiums on their way to slap one another into submission, but King of the Monsters just ends up being far too shallow".